thetalhamirza/talhamirza.github.io/README.md

 ## About Me

-Hey there! 👋 I'm Talha, a passionate Pakistani with an insatiable curiosity for all things cyber security, Linux, and ethical hacking.
+Hey there! 👋 I'm Talha, a passionate student with an insatiable curiosity for all things cyber security, Linux, and ethical hacking.
 I thrive on the thrill of learning new skills and delving into the depths of technology whenever the opportunity arises.

 ## Projects